 This module discusses the conceptual problems of both comparative and international analysis of organisational HR practices and national employment systems.
-It also compares and contrasts national employment systems in order to evaluate the HRM models, policies and procedures in different countries and cultural, institutional and legal constraints, as well as the different strategies and structures multinational of corporations including management international recruitment, training and reward strategies.
+It also compares and contrasts national employment systems in order to evaluate the HRM models, policies and procedures in different countries and cultural, institutional and legal constraints, as well as the different strategies and structures multinational corporations including international management recruitment. training and reward strategies.
 It further critically assesses the importance of political ideology as an influence on government action, policies and legislation and examine the role of management, trade unions and the State from a comparative perspective.